image

 • Complete Hepatitis B series or serologic confirmation of immunity to Hepatitis B submitted in 1 of the three options:

-• Hep B – Heplisav-B - 2 shot series of (completed in 2 months).
+• Hep B – Heplisav-B - 2 shot series (completed in 2 months).

 • Proof of Hep B Surface Antibody, IgG titer – only this type of titer will be acceptable.

-• Complete series of MMR (measles, mumps and rubella) vaccine.
+• Complete a series of MMR (measles, mumps, and rubella) vaccines.

 • One dose of diphtheria-tetanus toxoid (Tdap or Td) vaccination within the past ten years.

-• A copy of the immunization record should be submitted to Admissions department as a process for admission.
+• A copy of the immunization record should be submitted to the Admissions Department as a process for admission.

 • During the nursing program, each student will be asked to show evidence of current immunization requirements required in every clinical course to each clinical instructor.
 If there are further questions regarding this requirement, consult your clinical instructor.